 Happy Tuesday, Beautiful Embarquers!

 I always try my best to do posts that apply directly to my life in the exact moment (with hopes it can help my readers as well).
-If there’s ever something you need help with (when it comes to the home and entertaining, please let me know- all I ever want to do is help my readers.
+If there’s ever something you need help with (when it comes to the home and entertaining), please let me know- all I ever want to do is help this community.